 Overinflated tires will give you a very harsh ride where all road vibrations and bumps are felt.

-Poor ride comfort will lead to early fatigue which can impact concentration and reaction times negatively.
+Poor ride comfort will lead to early fatigue, which can negatively impact concentration and reaction times.

 Underinflated tires have increased rolling resistance, which puts more strain on the motors.
 In turn, it consumes more battery to maintain the same speed.

-Even though there is a chance you can get a tiny increase in range from overinflation, its downsides greatly outweigh its benefits.
+Even though there is a chance you can get a tiny increase in the range of overinflation, its downsides greatly outweigh its benefits.

 Let's answer some of the most common questions on tire pressure on electric scooters.